Home » Dessert Recipes » Chocolate Cake Pops

 • Using an electric mixer, beat butter until fluffy.

-• Add the powdered sugar and beat until well combined.
+• Add the confectioners' sugar and beat until well combined.

-• Add heavy cream and vanilla extract.
+• Stir in the heavy cream and vanilla extract.
 Beat until fluffy.

 White Chocolate Coating

 • Melt 2 cups white chocolate in a double boiler.
-Do not boil or overheat!
+Do not boil or overheat or the chocolate will seize up.

 Steps for Constructing Cake Pops